exercism/julia/exercises/concept/role-playing-game/.docs/instructions.md

 ## 4. Implement increment methods

 The `increment` helper function has two methods, each with a different function signature.
-The arguments need type annotations to make the signatures explicit.
+The argument of each needs a type annotation to make the signature explicit.

-The `increment` method for giving a title should take a `name` and a `health`.
+The `increment` method for names should take a player's `name`.
-If the name is `missing` or the health is `100` the title "The Great" is given as a name.
+- If the name is `missing` the title "The Great" is given as a name.
-Otherwise the title " the Great" is added onto the name.
+- Otherwise the title " the Great" is added onto the name.
-This `increment` function returns the new name.
+This `increment` method returns the new name.

 ```julia-repl
 julia> player1 = Player(name="Ogre", level=5, health=49, mana=26)